logaretm/vee-validate/docs/src/templates/markdown/advanced.md

 Vue.use(VeeValidate, { inject: false });
 ```

-This will make the plugin stop instantiating a new validator for each component instance.
+This will make the plugin stop instantiating a new validator for each component instance, excluding the root instance.

 The `errorBag` and the `fields` objects will be also shared along with the validator, they will not be injected if the component does not have a validator instance.